cleavr/cleaverdocs/content/guides/wordpress-load-balancer.md

 - How to manually keep server files in sync, mainly regarding plugin maintenance

 For the second method, we'll look at [WordPlate](https://github.com/wordplate/wordplate), which will be a more comfortable method for developers used to working locally and deploying using Cleavr's deployment workflow feature from a Version Control system (GitHub, Bitbucket, GitLab).
-It will also help reduce duplicative tasks to maintain app servers.
+It will also help reduce duplicate tasks to maintain app servers.

 ## Method one - traditional set up